DavidAh/Getting_and_Cleaning_data/README.md

 *Start R studio.

-*At the R studio console prompt, enter  source("runAnalysis.R"), press the Enter/Return key.
+*At the R studio console prompt, enter  source("run_analysis.R"), press the Enter/Return key.

-*At the R studio console prompt, enter runAnalysis(), press the Enter/Return key.
+*At the R studio console prompt, enter "runAnalysis()" press the Enter/Return key.

 The program will process the UCI HAR Dataset and output a tidy dataset to the file "tidydata.txt".